-In this paper, we focus on the time-inconsistency in the SMMV portfolio selection problems.
-Like MV problems, the objective function for evaluating an SMMV preference is not standard for applying dynamic programming principle, and the optimal feedback control explicitly depends on initial time-state pairs.
-As a consequence, an investor with MV/MMV/SMMV preferences is motivated to realize the optimality from present to future by changing her/his previous optimal plan.
-In the same manner, some incarnation of her/his future selves also has motivation to deviate from the current best plan.
-The study of such time-inconsistency began decades ago, which can be traced back to \cite{Strotz-1955,Pollak-1968,Peleg-Yaari-1973,Goldman-1980}.
-In recent years, the game-theoretical perspective and spike variation method are adopted to tackle the time-inconsistency in dynamic maximization problems.
-The objective of a time-consistent control problem is no longer to realize a maximum, but to find a subgame perfect Nash equilibrium point for the game between the agent and the incarnation of her/his future selves.
+To tackle the time-inconsistency in dynamic maximization problems, the game-theoretical framework and spike variation method have gained increasing popularity in recent years.
+These approaches explore the ``optimality'' from a different perspective---seeking a subgame perfect Nash equilibrium in the game between the agent and the incarnation of her/his future selves---rather than aiming to realize a global maximum.
 Any spike deviation from this equilibrium at any time instant will be worse off, so that no one has incentive to deviate from the equilibrium strategy.
-In particular, the equilibrium strategy is called ``open-loop Nash equilibrium control'' (resp. ``closed-loop Nash equilibrium control''), if the spike perturbation is applied to stochastic process (resp. feedback function) of control.
-For MV portfolio problems, the Nash equilibrium controls of both the open-loop and closed-loop types have been well studied, see, e.g., \cite{Hu-Jin-Zhou-2012,Hu-Jin-Zhou-2017} for the open-loop type and \cite{Bjork-Murgoci-Zhou-2014,Bjork-Khapko-Murgoci-2017} for the closed-loop type.
-The main objective of this paper is also to characterize the Nash equilibrium controls of these two types for SMMV portfolio problems.
-It is worth noting that interested readers can set $\zeta = 0$ in this paper to obtain the result for time-consistent control problems with MMV preferences, which to our knowledge have not been studied elsewhere yet.
+Different formulations of spike perturbation leads to different type of equilibrium strategies, including the open-loop Nash equilibrium control (ONEC, in short) and the closed-loop Nash equilibrium control (CNEC, in short).
+In particular, the equilibrium strategy is an ONEC (resp. a CNEC), if the spike perturbation is applied to stochastic process (resp. feedback function) of control.
+For MV portfolio problems, the Nash equilibrium controls of both the open-loop and closed-loop types have been well studied, see, e.g., \cite{Hu-Jin-Zhou-2012,Hu-Jin-Zhou-2017,Huang-Li-Wang-2017} for the ONEC and \cite{Bjork-Murgoci-Zhou-2014,Bjork-Khapko-Murgoci-2017} for the CNEC.
+One of the main objectives of this paper is to characterize both the ONEC and CNEC for SMMV portfolio problems.
+Interested readers can set $\zeta \equiv 0$ in this paper to see the result for time-consistent portfolio problems with MMV preferences, which have not been studied elsewhere yet.